minhaj-313/Facts-Website/CONTRIBUTING.md

 # Contributing

-The following is a set of guidelines for contributing to Portfolio-1, which is hosted on [Github](https://minhaj-313.github.io/Facts-Website).
+The following is a set of guidelines for contributing to Facts-Website, which is hosted on [Github](https://minhaj-313.github.io/Facts-Website).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 # How Can I Contribute?